Felice Trojani: Biography

 Trojani told his life in his book "Minosse's tail", dedicated to his passion for flying.
 Trojani's interest began at the age of 11, on 24 May 1908, watching Léon Delagrange's first attempt to fly in Rome, from the opposite bank of the Tiber.
 The book goes on to describe his youth in Rome, his high school studies at the high school gymnasium Torquato Tasso (Rome), the entrance to the Application School of Engineers of San Pietro in Vincoli in Rome, the call to arms as Aspirant in the Great War and subsequent imprisonment in Germany.

 When he returned from prison, Felice Trojani resumed his studies in engineering and found employment at CNA.
-He traveled to Japan in January 1927 to follow Umberto Nobile for mounting the N-3 airship, built at Rome's workshops for the Japanese Imperial Navy; In Japan Umberto Nobile asked Felice Trojani to collaborate on the arrangement of the Norge airship expedition to the North Pole.
+He traveled to Japan in January 1927 to follow Umberto Nobile for mounting the N-3 airship, built at Rome's workshops for the Japanese Imperial Navy.
+In Japan Umberto Nobile asked Felice Trojani to collaborate on the arrangement of the Norge airship expedition to the North Pole.

 He participated in the design and construction of the Littorio Airport in Rome.
 It was renamed in 1927 by Umberto Nobile, first of all crew members, to contribute to the creation and to participate in the airship Italy, which collaborated with designing and assembly, to the North Pole.

 Upon returning from the Soviet Union, he became the technical director of Foligno Aeronautica Umbra SA (AUSA), where he designed the AUSA AUT 18 and AUT 45 aircraft.
 During the Second World War, he worked in Rome as Engineer of the Castelli Company at the Vatican City.

 At the end of World War II he emigrated to São Paulo, where he opened a precision mechanics industry.
-The only survivors of the airship Italy never to have told publicly that version, even for the ban (ignored by everyone else).
-He was contacted in 1960 by the American psychiatrist George Simmons, at that time looking for information for its volume Target: Arctic, In which he analyzes the psychology of participants in the trip to the North Pole.
+Trojani was at the time the only one among survivors of the airship Italy never to have told publicly that version, even for the ban (ignored by everyone else).
+He was contacted in 1960 by the American psychiatrist George Simmons, at that time looking for information for its volume Target: Arctic, in which he analyzes the psychology of participants in the trip to the North Pole.
 Simmons convinced Felice Trojani to finally write his version, and to tell all the prodromes and consequences on his life of participation in the expedition.
 The Tail of Minos became the tale of half a century of aeronautics in Italy, from the dawn until the Second World War.